 But what is retinol?

-It’s a weaker, over-the-counter version of tretinoin, a prescription vitamin A derivative that works marvelously to reverse sun damage and signs of aging.
-Nykaa skin care expert Dr. Dhimant Goleria says “Tretinoin has several anti-ageing benefits.
+It’s a weaker, over-the-counter version of tretinoin, a prescription vitamin A derivative that works marvellously to reverse sun damage and ageing.
+Nykaa skin care expert, Dr. Dhimant Goleria says, “Tretinoin has several anti-ageing benefits.
 It’s proven to even out the skin tone, improves texture and tighten pores.
 It has an anti-ageing effect because it decreases the appearance of fine lines, stimulates blood flow and boosts collagen levels.”

-With so many skin priming benefits why does retinoid still have a scary rep?
-Its earlier avatar, tretinoin was much harsher on skin because it caused excessive skin dryness and irritation, but newer versions are choc-a-bloc with skin benefits and definitely worth a try.
+With so many skin priming benefits, why does retinoid still have a scary rep?
+Its earlier avatar, tretinoin was abrasive, because it caused excessive skin dryness and irritation, but newer versions are choc-a-bloc with skin benefits and definitely worth a try.

 The results may not be as dramatic and the only precaution is adequate sun protection to protect the delicate new skin,” he says.
 He says synthetic retinols are a big no-no because they are very harsh on skin.
-Meanwhile plant based retinols remove dead cells and boost collagen synthesis without damaging the skin’s delicate and protective lipid barrier.
+Meanwhile plant-based retinols remove dead cells and boost collagen synthesis without damaging the skin’s delicate and protective lipid barrier.
 It’s a good idea to start with a night potion like Dermalogica Overnight Retinol Repair

-Reason three: Retinoid will not make your skin sun-sensitive
+It won’t make your skin sun-sensitive

 Your skin won’t get worse before it gets better

 When should I not use a retinoid cream?